 Develop trusting and genuinely therapeutic relationships with the patient care team within safe, contained and fully explained boundaries

-Take responsibility for, and participate in their care through ward rounds, CPA, section 117s community meetings collaborative care planning and their own risk assessment and management.
+Take responsibility for and participate in their care through ward rounds, CPA, section 117 meetings, community meetings, collaborative care planning and their own risk assessment and management.